Operation of the Board

 - monitors, evaluates and assesses the performance of the Board and Board committees; and

-- is a member of and attends meetings of all Board committees.
+- is a member of and attends meetings of the Remuneration and Nominating and Governance committees.

 For a detailed discussion of the Company’s remuneration policies for directors and executives, and the link between remuneration and overall corporate performance, see "Section 1 - Remuneration" of the Annual Report on Form 20-F, which can found in the Annual Reports section of this website.

 In addition to their access to the Company Secretary and senior management, the Board, the Board committees and individual directors may all seek independent professional advice at the Company’s expense for the proper performance of their duties.